pharo-contributions/OSSubprocess/README.md

 self myNextCodeAction.
 ```

-`myNextCodeAction` represents the user code (user of this library) that will run after spwaning the process.
+`myNextCodeAction` represents the user code (user of this library) that will run after spawning the process.
 The important question here is when should the line `self myNextCodeAction` be executed?
 Does `myNextCodeAction` depend on the exit status of the forked process or it needs some of its output?

 If `myNextCodeAction` should be executed after the forked process has finished, then it is synchronous.
 Otherwise, asynchronous.